peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 # Non-normative Examples

-The decrypted Nonce payload may use different formats and encodings, according to the different implementations that requires it, and contains any kind of implementation-specific attributes.
+The decrypted Nonce payload may use different formats and encodings, according to the different implemententative requirements, and contains any kind of implementation-specific attributes, such as the issuance time, the time of expiration, the audiences and other where needed.

 Below are provided some non-normative examples, describing how a decrypted and JSON serialized Nonce payload may appear: